kiasaki/steamy/README.md

 This project is composed of four sub-components:

 - `steamy-ui` The user interface you as a human will interact with.
-- `steamy-api` The place where all the state and history of you deployments is kept.
+- `steamy-api` The place where all the state and history of your deployments is kept.
-- `steamy-agent` The program that will on you target server ready to pull in new code when asked.
+- `steamy-agent` The program that will on your target server ready to pull in new code when asked.
 - `steamy-cli` A command line tool to access **steamy**'s information and trigger deploys (as an alternative to the UI).

 ## quick start